Cabacos/centro-ambiental/source/_posts/2017-02-02-centro-log.md

 1. Kitchen reorganization
 2. Make lunch
-4. Write to Benjamin
+3. Write to Benjamin
-5. Do laundry
+4. Do laundry (first part)
-6. Chimney hat
-7. Set up internet
-8. Set up Spencer's computer
-9. Cat situation (doors or temple)
+5. Cat situation (doors or temple)
-10. Come together for second round

 Second round:

+1. Centro Ambiental account
+2. Take garbage to Vale Faro
+3. Town trip: grocery shopping / cash machine / tahini from Tamera

+Third round:

+1. Oven mud (NOTE: in planning we deferred this to tomorrow, but did some work on it today)
+2. Chimney hat
+3. Do laundry (second part)
+4. Community founding / archetype analysis (NOTE: WE FINISHED THE CONVERSATION!
+WOW!)
+5. Make dinner

+Deferred to tomorrow:

 * Kanban
-* Centro Ambiental account
-* Community founding / archetype analysis
-* Take garbage to Vale Faro
-* Town trip: grocery shopping / cash machine / tahini from Tamera
+* Set up internet
+* Set up Spencer's computer

 # Doing Circle